 There is very scanty literature available on Black money.
-Some important literature are reviewed briefly.Simha, S.L.N.(2012) makes an attempt to study the link between black money and inflation.
-He examines to what extent black money contributes to inflation or whether in fact it is a result of inflation.
-According to him, the phenomenon of black money is, by and large, the result of inflation and not its cause.
-He thus disproves the thesis that black money is the cause of inflation and presents the proposition that black money, if anything, is a result of inflation which is caused largely by wrong fiscal, economic monetary and policies, and aggravated by administrative inefficiency, poor planning, lack of a sense of discipline and austerity and a general lowering of standards of vigilance at all levels.
+Some important literature are reviewed briefly.
+Simha, S.L.N.(2012) stated that the link between black money and inflation.
+He extent black examines what money to contributes to inflation or whether in fact it is a result of inflation.
+The phenomenon of black money is, by and large, the result of inflation and not its cause.
+Hence black money is the cause of inflation and presents the proposition that black money is a result of inflation which is caused largely by wrong fiscal, monetary and policies, and aggravated administrative inefficiency, poor planning, lack of a sense of discipline and austerity.